-Bettina Pelz is artistic director of INTERFERENCE Tunis in tandem with Aymen Gharbi.
+Bettina Pelz (she/her) is the artistic director of INTERFERENCE Tunis in tandem with Aymen Gharbi.

-Since 2019, she directs the TASAWAR Curatorial Studios, a post-graduate study program on art-in-context on Tunisia, North-Africa and beyond.
+Since 2019, she directs the TASAWAR CURATORIAL STUDIOS, a post-graduate study program on art-in-context on Tunisia, North-Africa and beyond.
+Since 2021, she is the chief editor of the TASAWORAT Experimental Publishing Platform.

 2020 | Ingolstadt.de, FLUX LICHTWERKE